Join Cy Kellett and special guests for a live broadcast of our hit radio program.

 Taking from Athanasius, Augustine, and the Cappadocian Fathers, as well as the magisterial teaching of the Catechism, Fr.
 Meconi helps us see how profound a share in the divine life we possess.
 The great teachers of the Faith have not hesitated to call this mystery of our share in the divine life through Christ “deification” or “becoming God by grace.”

 Fr.
-Hugh Barbour, Tim Staples, Jimmy Akin, Kalo Broussard, and Trent Horn take questions from the audience.
+Hugh Barbour, Tim Staples, Jimmy Akin, Karlo Broussard, and Trent Horn take questions from the audience.

 Keynote address by Bishop Frank Caggiano – The Church Fathers: Guides for a Church in Crisis